-For details on where and how to get a long-term supply of a drug, see Chapter 5, Section A7, page 97 or the Provider and Pharmacy Directory.
+For details on where and how to get a long-term supply of a drug, refer to Chapter 5, Section A7, page 101 or the Provider and Pharmacy Directory.

 C3.
 What you pay

 Your share of the cost when you get a one-month or long-term supply of a covered prescription drug from: